Mohammed-Refat/Mohammed-Refat/README.md

 # 👋 Hi, I’m Mohamed Refat
 ### I am a junior software engineer, passionate to try new things.
 - 📚 Studying Computer Science at FCIS - ASU year 2.
+- I am interested in Problem Solving and Compatative progarming
 - 📌 Lives in Cairo, Egypt.